pachterlab/kb_docs/docs/source/manuals/bustools.rst

 -p, --pipe  Write to standard output

--a, --showAll  Show all 32 bases in the barcodes field (e.g. if --batch-barcodes is specified in kallisto bus, the cell barcodes are stored in barcodes field and are used for bustools barcode correction to an "on list"; however, the artificial sample-specific barcodes are stored as an additional “hidden” field in the barcodes column, immediately preceding the cell barcodes, and may be truncated or left-padded with A’s to fill the 32 bases.
+-a, --showAll  Show all 32 bases in the barcodes field (e.g. if ``--batch-barcodes`` is specified in kallisto bus, the cell barcodes are stored in barcodes field and are used for bustools barcode correction to an on-list; however, the artificial sample-specific barcodes are stored as an additional *hidden* field in the barcodes column, immediately preceding the cell barcodes, and may be truncated or left-padded with A’s to fill the 32 bases.
 For example, if the cell barcode is 12 bases, there will be 4 A’s followed by the 16-bp sample-specific barcode followed by the 12-base cell barcode.
 If the cell barcode is 26 bases, the last 6 bases of the sample-specific barcode will be shown followed by the 26-base cell barcode).

 .. code-block:: text